Skip to main content

 Transloading Cross-Border Mexico Coyote Logistics

-1. A Mexico carrier picks up the freight at the shipper, then takes it to a secure yard near the border and drops the trailer.
+1. A Mexico-based carrier picks up the freight at the shipper, then takes it to a secure yard near the border and drops the trailer.

-2. A crossing carrier then takes the trailer across the border, clears customs, and unloads at a nearby transload facility.
+2. A crossing carrier then takes the trailer to the border, clears customs and crosses the border, and unloads at a nearby transload facility in the U.S.

-3. A U.S. carrier arrives at the transload facility.
+3. A U.S.-based carrier arrives at the transload facility.

-4. The transload facility transfers the product to a U.S. carrier's trailer.
+4. The transload facility transfers the product to the U.S. carrier's trailer.

 5. The U.S. carrier makes the final delivery.